Foreclosure Defense

 These can include:

-• Negotiate a repayment plan with the lender in which the missed payments are spread out over a set period of time and added to future mortgage payments until the default is cured.
+• Negotiate a Repayment Plan with the lender in which the missed payments are spread out over a set period of time and added to future mortgage payments until the default is cured.
 This generally requires lender approval and can also come with additional fees and interest.
+By preparing a sound financial projection and collaborating with skilled negotiators, homeowners may augment their chances of lender consent, potentially reducing associated costs as part of these discussions.

-• Seek a loan modification through the lender.
+• Seek a Loan Modification through the lender.
 This involves changing the terms of the original loan to make it more affordable.
 This could involve reducing the interest rate, extending the term of the loan, or even reducing the principal balance owed.
-To successfully negotiate such a modification, it is extremely advantageous to have an experienced attorney working on your behalf.
+To successfully negotiate such a modification, it is extremely advantageous to have a foreclosure defense lawyer in Los Angeles working on your behalf.
+Additionally, retaining evidence of income changes or hardship can further bolster your situation, providing the lender with a compelling reason to restructure the terms more favorably.

-• File for bankruptcy.
-As soon as your file for bankruptcy, the court will issue an immediate stay in which your creditors can no longer seek payment while you are under the protection of the court.
+• File for Bankruptcy.
+As soon as you file for bankruptcy, the court will issue an immediate stay in which your creditors can no longer seek payment while you are under the protection of the court.
 With a Chapter 13 filing, you reorganize your debts and set up an affordable repayment plan while also protecting your assets, such as your home.
 Your repayment plan is based on your income and expenses and is designed to make your debt payments more affordable.
 The repayment plan typically lasts three to five years, during which time you will make regular payments to the bankruptcy trustee, who will then distribute the funds to the creditors.
 The repayment plan can include the arrears owed on your mortgage.
 However, you must maintain your regular mortgage payments to your lender once your bankruptcy case has been filed.
 As long as you continue to make these payments, you will be protected from foreclosure.
+Apart from providing immediate legal shelter from creditor harassment, Chapter 13 bankruptcy filings also afford debtors time to rebuild financial stability through structured repayments, often alleviating severe debt pressures.

-• Sell your home in a short sale.
+• Sell Your Home in a Short Sale.
 If saving your home is not possible, you can work with your lender to sell the property for less than the mortgage amount owed.
 The proceeds will then be used to pay off as much of the outstanding balance as possible.
 The lender must agree so that the lien on your property can be released.
 A short sale prevents foreclosure and generally results in less credit damage than a foreclosure.
+Short sales can also facilitate swifter re-entry into the housing market in the future, as the credit recovery period is typically shorter compared to post-foreclosure situations.

-• Deed in lieu of foreclosure.
+• Deed in Lieu of Foreclosure.
 This is a legal agreement between you and your mortgage lender in which you voluntarily transfer ownership of the property to the lender in exchange for being released from the mortgage debt.
 Essentially, it is a way for homeowners to avoid going through the foreclosure process.
 However, it may have potential downsides, such as still being liable for a deficiency balance remaining after the property has been sold.
+In some cases, lenders may require homeowners to make a concerted effort to sell the property at fair market value before agreeing to a deed in lieu, making pre-emptive planning crucial for this option.

 Contact Papian & Adamian Today